 Crohn’s disease flare-ups can be intense and seem impossible to get rid of, but with the right tools you can find relief from the pain.
 Flare-ups often pop up unexpectedly.
 So pack yourself a small care package that you can take with you on the go.
 Include disposable sanitary wipes, antibacterial cleanser, and over-the-counter anti-diarrhea medication.
 Acetaminophen is the best choice for a nonprescription pain reliever, as medications like ibuprofen and naproxen can aggravate Crohn’s disease symptoms.

 Other products, such as vitamin-enriched ointments and warm salt water, help treat anal itching, fissures, or soreness.
 Medicinal mouthwash can help relieve tender canker sores.
-So be sure to pack a small amount of salt, an itch-relieving cream, sanitary cooling wipes, mouthwash, and anti-diarrhea medications to combat those flare-ups when you’re away from home.
+Diarrhea associated with flare-ups can cause dehydration and anti-diarrhea medications can cause a dry mouth.
+So be sure to pack a small amount of salt, an itch-relieving cream, sanitary cooling wipes, mouthwash, anti-diarrhea medications and bottled water to combat those flare-ups when you’re away from home.

 Crohn’s disease is a condition that is worsened by poor self-care.
 Measures such as eating well, exercising regularly, not smoking, and managing stress can go a long way toward preventing flare-ups.
 Crohn’s disease doesn’t have to rule your life.
-By preparing for a Crohn’s disease flare-up and taking care of your body, you can achieve a pain-free life with Crohn’s disease.
+By preparing for a Crohn’s disease flare-up and taking care of your body, you can achieve a pain-free life.